 - Strains that contain Humulene include White Widow, Girl Scout Cookies, Death Star, and Sour Diesel.

 Cannabis contains over 100 known terpenes, all of which produce their unique effects.
 The future of cannabis may just be in the cultivation of strains rich in certain terpenes and cannabinoids.
 This would enable growers to create strains tailored to produce certain effects.
 Essential oils make each cannabis strain unique and why it’s a must to embrace as many terpenes in your cannabis as possible.
 Without our knowledge of them, we would all be smoking that boring bud from the 70’s.
 It’s holistic medicine without all the incense and wind chimes.
 Your nose knows!
-Let it lead the way to broaden your senses by getting a Full Service with Tops Cannabis.
+Let it lead the way to broaden your senses by getting a full service California weed delivery experience with Tops Cannabis.